 There are several ways to remove facial hair:

 Tweezers will be the first tool you reach for.
 While they will give you immediate relief, using tweezers without knowledge of how to correctly remove hair from your skin, will cause you problems.
 You can be pulling skin as you're pulling hair.
 This is what causes dark spots and uneven skin tone especially on ethnic skin.

-Depilatories are another way to go.
-Some are made specifically for facial hair.
+Depilatories - Some are made specifically for facial hair.
 These have been created expressly for the face and are gentler than those for stubborn body hair.
 These creams are great for peach fuzz.
-As with the above, testing first is advised before applying depilatory creams.
+Testing first is advised before applying depilatory creams.
 Follow the directions, paying special attention to the time, and start with the lowest recommended.
-If the package says leave on for five to ten minutes, I'd start with five, to be on the safe side.
+If the package says leave on for five to ten minutes, start with five, to be on the safe side.
 If you need a re-do, wait a day or so.
 You don't want unsightly irritation due to impatience.
-Do not use on broken, scarlet, swollen, or exasperated skin.
+Do not use on broken, swollen, or exasperated skin.

-Many people speak of laser hair removal.
+Laser hair removal.
 If your ethnic skin is prone to keloids Ė raised scar tissue, then perhaps this is not the method for you.
-Know this, I read that light-skinned people with dark hair get better results, because the laser targets dark matter.
 Ask the laser technician about skin discoloration, because as you know, ethnic skin can be highly sensitive.
 Also inquire about the regrowth rate.
 Then decide if the length of time the hair stays reduced is right for you.